KarrLab/obj_tables/docs/migration.rst

 so that users can avoid the tedious and error-prone manual effort that's usually required when a schema is changed and large amounts of data must be migrated.

-Packages that use Object model (:obj:`obj_model`) store data in Excel, csv or tsv files.
-The structure of the data in a file is defined by a schema that uses :obj:`obj_model`.
+Packages that use Object model (:obj:`obj_tables`) store data in Excel, csv or tsv files.
+The structure of the data in a file is defined by a schema that uses :obj:`obj_tables`.
 Object model *migration* enables automated migration of these data files.

 This page explains the concepts of Object model migration and provides detailed instructions on how to configure and use it.